 But beware.
 My comments relate to professional teams with which the founders explicitly want to make money and with which full-time jobs are available in the long term.
 If you build a team as a hobby, my remarks are hardly to be applied.
-However, the remarks in this article should be taken into account.
+However, the explanations in this article should be observed.
 My remarks also do not concern traditional associations (e.V.), whether non-profit or not.

 Capital is important

 First of all, it should be noted that nowadays a company in esport can only be built up with sufficient capital.
 This can, of course, be our own money, and we are not just talking about a few thousand euros.
-Actually, you should try to find a regular investor (a few tips in this article).
-It is important to note that a sponsor is not usually an investor (as also mentioned in this article).
+However, you should actually look for a regular investor (a few tips about this in this article).
+It is important to note that a sponsor is usually not an investor (as also mentioned in this article ).
 An investor secures the financial basis for the establishment of a company, salaries, player compensation, enables the creation of ordinary contracts and much more.
 Only with an investor will you be able to bring continuity to an esports company.
 Something that most teams lack.

 The strategic planning